Meet Our People

 Research

-Tawn Speetjens is a PhD student at Purdue University in the Department of Forestry and Natural Resources (FNR) starting in spring 2023.
-He was born and raised on the Big island of Hawaiʻi, and graduated from the University of Hawaiʻi, Hilo in 2009 with a BS in Biology, and recently graduated from Purdue University in December 2022 with a MS from the Department of Forestry and Natural Resources.
-He has worked extensively throughout Hawai`i’s diverse ecosystems with highlights which include working for the USFWS on Laysan Island in the northwestern Hawaiian Islands, banding forest birds at the Hakalau National Wildlife refuge, and conducting watershed management with the Kohala Watershed Partnership.
-Prior to his enrollment at Purdue University, he worked as a forester and nursery manager for the Hāloa `Āina Reforestation Project where he was introduced to the unique challenges of growing Hawaiian sandalwood species (`iliahi).
-Tawn has a passion for growing Hawaii’s native plants and is interested in the development of propagation techniques for `iliahi and other Hawaiian native plant species.
-His masters research examined; 1) the effects of controlled release fertilizers, chelated iron treatments, and pot hosts on S. paniculatum seedling quality in the nursery, and 2) the effects of nursery fertilization, pot host, and established field hosts on S. paniculatum field planting performance.
-For his PhD program, he will continue his research with S. paniculatum while addressing the mechanisms underlying the haustoria-host connection and a broad host species suitability assessment.
+Tawn Speetjens is a third year PhD student at Purdue University in the Department of Forestry and Natural Resources (FNR).
+He was born and raised in Honokaʻa on the Big Island of Hawaiʻi, and graduated from the University of Hawaiʻi, Hilo in 2009 with a BS in Biology, and from Purdue University in December 2022 with a MS from the Department of Forestry and Natural Resources.
+He has worked throughout Hawaiʻi’s diverse ecosystems with highlights which include working for the USFWS on Laysan Island in the northwestern Hawaiian Islands, banding forest birds at the Hakalau National Wildlife refuge, and conducting watershed management with the Kohala Watershed Partnership.
+He also worked as a forester and nursery manager for the Hāloa ʻĀina Reforestation Project where he was introduced to the unique challenges of growing Hawaiian sandalwood species (ʻiliahi).
+Tawn has a passion for growing Hawaiʻi’s native plants and is interested in ecological restoration and commercial production of ʻiliahi and native Hawaiian natural resources.
+He led development of a S. paniculatum propagation protocol that was published in Tree Planters Notes in 2021.
+His MS research examined the effects of fertilizers and host pairing on nursery production and field establishment of S. paniculatum and he published the first chapter of his thesis in the journal Forests in 2023.
+Tawn continues to work with S. paniculatum in his PhD research as he explores the physiological mechanisms that underlie the ʻiliahi-host connection.

 Aaron Wehrman